-Bolinda Road Resource Recovery Centre will be temporarily closed between Monday 8 August until Monday 22 August.
+Bolinda Road Resource Recovery Centre is temporarily closed until Monday 22 August.

 Published on 24 December 2021

 Christmas Day means different things to different people.
 For those who celebrate, Christmas can be about new life and remembering the arrival of Jesus Christ, while others spend valuable time with loved ones, recharge for the year ahead, or work through the festivities to keep our essential services and our economy moving along.

 As an organisation, this time of year is great for reflecting on the year that was: the obstacles, progress, and achievements (and there are many achievements that our community can be proud of!)

 We developed our first Community Vision and prepared a new Council Plan 2021–25, which engaged over 8,500 locals in the process.

 We constructed two new community centres with preschools in Mickleham and Kalkallo to provide early learning opportunities for our youngest residents.These facilities are just two of 76 capital works projects completed over the year.

 From September until November, we directly supported more than 1,100 Hume City households to self-isolate who were in need of emergency food relief.

 To help get our community vaccinated, our bi-cultural workers provided vital translation services to 738 people.